lasagna recipe

 A picture of a lasagna...
 Actually not representing this recipe.

-On Epiphany day, the italian tradition is to have lasagna, while avoiding the same old baked lasagnas with meat sauce and bechamel we eat all year-round; this seafood lasagna recipe calls for being simply seasoned and roasted on a plate!
-When you make baked lasagna, whatever the recipe might be, you can make some in large quantities as it keeps well, even cooked, for a few days in the refrigerator (one can use a microwave oven, it heats up very well), or you can even freeze it, and the end result is excellent.
-This recipe does not allow the same leeway...
-It has to be served right away.
+Right after the Christmas holidays, comes another Christian special day; although many modern day Christians do not really celebrate it, in Italy this tradition is still quite alive; on that day of the Epiphany, the italian tradition is to make this special lasagna, that is very different from the traditional oven baked lasagnas with meat and bechamel sauce; this seafood lasagna recipe calls for being simply seasoned and stacked directly on the plate they will be eaten on!
+When you make baked lasagna, whatever the recipe might be, you can make some in large quantities as it keeps well for a few days in the refrigerator (one can use a microwave oven, it can easily be heated up), or you can even freeze it, and the end result is still excellent.
+This recipe here does not allow the same luxury...
+It has to be served right away!

-So here is the special recipe for the Epiphany lasagna.
-This recipe is suggested to be baked in the oven seasoned with a rich seafood sauce of and a tasty seafood béchamel.
-The indications of the types and quantities of seafood are guidelines you can use everything that suggests the market, for example, are also fine mussels or shrimp.
-It is very fine if you want to set aside some of bivalve most grand and then have them au gratin in the oven covered with a drop of sauce and use them to decorate your lasagna.
+So here is this unique recipe for the italian Epiphany lasagna.
+This recipe is suggested to be baked in the oven, seasoned with a tasty seafood béchamel sauce.
+It can also be a good idea to set aside some mussels and place them to grate in the oven covered with a drop of sauce and used to decorate your lasagna plates.

 Ingredients: